Cyber-Duck/Silverstripe-Google-Tag-Manager/docs/ecommerce/README.md

 });
 ```

-## Pushing an remove from cart action
+## Pushing a remove from cart action

 ```php
 $product = array(